pwmt/zathura/doc/man/zathurarc.5.rst

 smooth-scroll
 ^^^^^^^^^^^^^
 Defines if scrolling via touchpad should be smooth.
+Note that under Wayland smooth scrolling needs to be enabled for touchpads to be usable.

 * Value type: Boolean
-* Default value: false
+* Default value: true

 link-zoom
 ^^^^^^^^^